yifanlicode/rrccoding/2010_PM&Agile/notes/week1.2_PM_framework.md

 Many organizations set up a special unit called a Project Management Office (PMO) to centralize and coordinate the management of projects.

-### 3.Explain the differentces between operations and project work.
+#### 3.Explain the differentces between operations and project work.

+- Projects shorterm\temporary\ unique.
-- Projects, as we have seen, are temporary and unique.
-The purpose of a project is to meet its objectives and then end.
+  - The purpose of a project is to meet its objectives and then end.

+- Operations longterm(ongoing)\repetive `rɪˈpetətɪv`
-- Operations are ongoing and repetitive.
-The purpose of operations is to keep the business going.
+  - The purpose of operations is to keep the business going.
 Objectives are constantly changing as the needs of the business evolve.

 #### 4.Explain how organizational cultures and styles effect a project.

+Organizational culture and style can have a significant impact on the success of a project.

+Organizational culture refers to the shared values, beliefs, and practices that shape an organization's behavior and decision-making.
+Organizational style refers to the specific ways in which an organization's culture is expressed in its processes, policies, and interactions.

+Both culture and style can affect a project in several ways:

+1. Communication: Organizational culture and style can impact how information is shared and communicated within the organization, which can affect the flow of information in the project team.
+2. Decision-making: Culture and style can shape how decisions are made within the organization, and how much autonomy is given to project team members.
+3. Risk-taking: Culture and style can affect the level of risk that an organization is willing to take on, and this can have a direct impact on the project's success.
+4. Innovation: Culture and style can shape how open an organization is to new ideas and innovative approaches, which can affect the ability of the project team to explore new solutions.
+5. Collaboration: Culture and style can affect the level of collaboration and teamwork within an organization, which can have a direct impact on the project team's ability to work together effectively.
+6. Flexibility: Culture and style can shape how open an organization is to change, which can affect the project team's ability to adapt to changes in requirements or unexpected challenges.

+By understanding the impact of organizational culture and style on a project, leaders and team members can take steps to mitigate any negative effects and leverage the strengths of the organization to improve project outcomes.

 #### 5.Describe the 3 major types of organizational structures.